PhotoTagger/django-initial/README.md

 python manage.py runserver
 ```

+To set up your environment, you need to create a one-time environment variable for making requests to cloudinary
+For access to one of the keys, please contact an administrator of the repo or create your own account on cloudinary
+1. Setup the `CLOUDINARY_URL` environment variable by copying it from the [Management Console](https://cloudinary.com/console):

+    Using zsh/bash/sh

+        $ export CLOUDINARY_URL=cloudinary://API-Key:API-Secret@Cloud-name

+    Using tcsh/csh

+        $ setenv CLOUDINARY_URL cloudinary://API-Key:API-Secret@Cloud-name

+    Using Windows command prompt/PowerShell

+        > set CLOUDINARY_URL=cloudinary://API-Key:API-Secret@Cloud-name

 # Rules for committing new code
 Lets agree on a short list of leading active verbs:
 ```